What Are the Typical Expenses Involved in Buying a House in Queensland?

 Lenders Mortgage Insurance (LMI)

 If your deposit is less than 20%, most lenders will require lender's mortgage insurance (LMI).
 This protects the lender, not the buyer and can run into the thousands depending on the loan amount and deposit size.
+Some grants can reduce your lender's mortgage insurance burden.

 4. Ongoing and Post-Settlement Costs